Verified July 2026 · Cited to primary sources

 Grade CEarly / foreign human data only

-CJC-1295 (a GHRH analog) drives sustained pituitary GH/IGF-1 release while Ipamorelin (a selective ghrelin/GHS-R agonist) adds a clean GH pulse — the stack aims to raise GH/IGF-1.
+CJC-1295 (a GHRH analog) drives sustained pituitary GH/IGF-1 release while Ipamorelin (a selective ghrelin/GHS-R agonist) adds a clean GH pulse.
+The stack aims to raise GH/IGF-1.

 CJC-1295/Ipamorelin is not FDA-approved and is not legally compoundable (CJC-1295 withdrawn April 2026).
-Human evidence is Grade C — one PK study proves it raises GH/IGF-1, but no trial shows muscle or fat-loss benefit.
+Human evidence is Grade C: one PK study proves it raises GH/IGF-1, but no trial shows muscle or fat-loss benefit.
 Researching CJC-1295 on its own (often "with DAC")?
 See our standalone CJC-1295 page.

 See the evidence →